ericlearning/ericlearning.github.io/docs/_posts/2021-08-23-introduction.markdown

 p5js: true
 ---

-Hello!
-Covid Aggregate is a blog that aggregates various researches on COVID-19, especially on data science aspects such as forecasts or projection models.
-The purpose of this blog is to aggregate countless research papers on these topics, distill them down to their main ideas, and explain them in a data science perspective with interactive visualizations.

 ## Blog Setup
 This blog is hosted on [github pages](pages.github.com), and uses [Jekyll](https://jekyllrb.com/) to generate the static website from markdown.
 Interactive plots are mainly created using [plotly](https://plotly.com/), an interactive plotting library for Python.
 It is then exported to html, and embedded into markdown.
 Other interactive figures are added by converting the experiments (usually done in python) to [p5js](https://p5js.org/).
 The blog supports MathJax.